TomodomoCo/gutenberg-hig/README.md

 [Apple's HIG documentation](https://developer.apple.com/design/human-interface-guidelines/) is perhaps the most famous, offering critical insight into what's required to make an app that feels like a native part of one of their operating systems.

-This repository contains a set of Human Interface Guidelines for Gutenberg. *It is not an official project, and should not be interpreted as such.* This is just our opinionated approach and understanding of what makes a great Gutenberg user interface.
+This repository contains a set of Human Interface Guidelines for Gutenberg. **This is not an official project, and should not be interpreted as such.** This is just our opinionated approach and understanding of what makes a great Gutenberg user interface.

 To be clear, this documentation is intended for developers and designers who are creating blocks and integrations _within_ Gutenberg.
-There is also [official documentation on the design of the Gutenberg user interface itself](https://wordpress.org/gutenberg/handbook/reference/design-principles/).
-Those design principles inform and occasionally cross-over with these guidelines, but are largely complementary.
+There is also [official documentation on the design of the Gutenberg user interface itself](https://wordpress.org/gutenberg/handbook/reference/design-principles/), which also include notes on designing interfaces for blocks.
+These guidelines occasionally cross-over with the official documentation, but are intended to augment and expand it.
+(Some day, these docs may be merged into those docs, but for faster iteration we are building them separately.)

 ## About Tomodomo